-One hundred and four programs participated.
+Two new components included dynamic data dashboards, replacing static data packets, and a resource request portal, which simplified collecting and scoring the requests.
 Lead writers, managers, and liaisons were trained in use of the Taskstream module, data analysis, and resource requests.
 The personnel of the Office of Institutional Effectiveness and Institutional Research provided assistance to anyone who needed it.
-We provided training via ZOOM as well as face-to-face, and this was successful.
+We provided training via ZOOM as well as face-to-face.
 The ZOOM trainings were recorded and posted on the program review webpage.